 ART.
 145. Losses of farmers.-Losses incurred in the operation of farms as business enterprises are deductible from gross income.
-If farm products are held for favorable markets, no deduction on account of shrinkage in weight or physical value or by reason of deterioration in storage shall be allowed.
-The total loss by frost. storm, flood or fire of a prospective crop, or of a crop which has not been sold, is not a deductible loss in computing net income.
-A farmer engaged in raising and selling stock, cattle, sheep, horses, etc., is not entitled to claim as a loss the value of animals that perish from among those animals that were raised on the farm.
-If live stock has been purchased for any purpose, and afterwards dies from disease, exposure or injury, or is killed by order of the authorities of a State or the United States, the actual purchase price of such stock, less any depreciation which may have been previously claimed with respect to such perished live stock, and less also any insurance or indemnity recovered, may be deducted as a loss.
-The actual cost of other property, less depreciation already allowed, destroyed by order of the authorities of a State or of the United States may in like manner be claimed as a loss; but if reimbursement is made by a State or the United States in whole or in part on account of stock killed or property destroyed, the amount received shall be reported as income for the year in which reimbursement is made.
-In determining the cost of stock for the purpose of ascertaining the deductible loss there shall be taken into account only the purchase price, and not the cost of any feed, pasturage or care which has been deducted as an expense of operation.
+If farm products are held for favorable markets, no deduction on account of shrinkage in weight or physical value or by reason of deterioration in storage shall be allowed, except as such shrinkage may be reflected in an inventory if used to determine profits.
+The total loss by frost, storm, flood, or fire of a prospective crop is not a deductible loss in computing net income.
+A farmer engaged in raising and selling stock, cattle, sheep, horses, etc., is not entitled to claim as a loss the value of animals that perish from among those animals that were raised on the farm, except as such loss is reflected in an inventory if used.
+If live stock has been purchased for any purpose, and afterwards dies from disease, exposure, or injury, or is killed by order of the authorities of a State or the United States, the actual purchase price of such stock, less any depreciation which may have been previously sustained with respect to such perished live stock, and less also any insurance or indemnity recovered, may be deducted as a loss.
+The actual cost of other property, less depreciation already sustained, destroyed by order of the authorities of a State or of the United States, may in like manner be claimed as a loss; but if reimbursement is made by a State or the United States in whole or in part on account of stock killed or property destroyed, the amount received shall be reported as income for the year in which reimbursement is made.
+The cost of any feed, pasturage, or care which has been deducted as an expense of operation shall not be included as part of the cost of the stock for the purpose of ascertaining the amount of a deductible loss.
 If gross income is ascertained by inventories, no deduction can be made for live stock or products lost during the year, whether purchased for resale or produced on the farm, as such losses will be reflected in the inventory by reducing the amount of live stock or products on hand at the close of the year.
-If an individual owns and operates a farm, in addition to being engaged in another trade, business or calling, and sustains a loss from such operation of the farm, then the amount of loss sustained may be deducted from gross income received from all sources, provided the farm is not operated for recreation or pleasure.
-See articles 38, 110 and 171.
+If an individual owns and operates a farm, in addition to being engaged in another trade, business, or calling, and sustains a loss from such operation of the farm, then the amount of loss sustained may be deducted from gross income received from all sources, provided the farm is not operated for recreation or pleasure.
+See articles 38, 110. and 171.